codecrafting-io/adoldap/README.md

 }
 ```

-Each position of a result set is retrievied by the `current` method of a `ResultSetIterator`.
+Each position of a *RecordSet* is retrievied by the `current` method of a `ResultSetIterator`.
 The data is typically returned as a `Entry`.
 A `Entry` holds all attributes returned by the search and expose them as get/set magic attributes, like in the example above, or you can also use `getAttribute` and `setAttribute` to get the desired values.
 If a attribute does not exists a `null` value will be returned instead.

 ### Models & Column Map Attributes